aditya383-dumbu/example-rep/README.md

-#sample repo
+# example repository

-hey there this is a sample repo.(repository) hello world!!!
+hey there this is a sample repo.(repository) hello mom!!!

+and iam going to be successful